jacobbishop1000/crime-video-processor/Documentation/Development.md

 2. Run the command **'docker build -t video-crime-miner .'** to build the image for the project.
     >*Note: the -t flag value is just for a title.
 You can name it whatever you want, of course.*

+3. Run the command **'docker compose up'** to configure the Docker Image.

-3. Navigate to the Docker Desktop application and view your images.
+4. Navigate to the Docker Desktop application and view your images.
 You should find it built there.
 Click the **Run** button.

-4. In the window that pops up, click **Optional settings** and fill in three required environment variables with the following names:
+5. In the window that pops up, click **Optional settings** and fill in three required environment variables with the following names:
     >*REGION* is the AWS region you'll be accessing from
     >*AWS_ACCESS_KEY_ID* is the AWS access key to use their services
     >*AWS_SECRET_ACCESS_KEY* is the AWS secret access key to use their services

-5. Click **Run** and your video-crime-miner is now containerized in Docker.
+6. Click **Run** and your video-crime-miner is now containerized in Docker.

 ## Linting